-- An effective, documented pest control program (rodents, insects, birds and wildlife) shall be in place. - Program shall be supported by a licensed, certified applicator, and include only certified pesticides in compliance with country regulation. - Monitoring results, trends analysis and findings shall be evaluated to determine effective short term and long term corrective actions and proactive prevention. - When mechanic stations and glue boards are used, an increased monitoring frequency is recommended.
+- An effective, documented pest control program (rodents, insects, birds, and wildlife) shall be in place. - Program shall be supported by a licensed, certified applicator, and include only certified pesticides in compliance with country regulation. - Monitoring results, trends analysis and findings shall be evaluated to determine effective short term and long-term corrective actions and proactive prevention.